MDHHS-Bioinformatics/poodle/README.md

 > [!TIP]
-> After a successful run, the `work/` directory inside the output folder can be safely deleted.
+> After a successful run, the `work/` folder inside the working directory can be safely deleted.

 ## Parameters